 Here's how the Yes Men have done the stuff that they've done.
-For a preview of the subjects that Yes Guides learn, check out especially the sections on brainstorming, planning actions, writing funny, making websites, legal fun, video documentation, and press work below.
+For a preview of the subjects that Trickster Academy enrollees learn, check out especially the sections on brainstorming, planning actions, writing funny, making websites, legal fun, video documentation, and press work below.
 And, of course, as the bottom of every page on our website urges you, just take this info and run with it!

 First of all, keep in mind that many people have great ideas; the real challenge is carrying them out.
 So by all means get excited about great ideas that flit into your head, but realize that's only the start: the hard (and even more exciting) part is yet to come.